-- General disclosures;
+- · general disclosures;

-- Managers report;
+- · manager's report;

-- Financial report;
+- financial report;

-- Financial statements (including a balance sheet, equity statement and profit and loss account);
+- · financial statements (including a balance sheet, equity statement and profit and loss account);

-- Property report;
+- property report;

-- An overview of the principle activities and business review;
+- · an overview of the principle activities and business review;

-- Future developments;
+- future developments;

-- Macro-economic factors;
+- macro-economic factors;

-- Financial instruments and strategy;
+- financial instruments and strategy;

-- ESG developments;

-- Post balance sheet events;
+- post balance sheet events;

-- Risks and opportunities;
+- risks and opportunities;

-- The total amount of remuneration, split into fixed and variable remuneration, paid by the AIF Manager with
+- the total amount of remuneration, split into fixed and variable remuneration, paid by the AIF Manager with

 respect to this Fund to its personnel, the number of persons that receive such remuneration; and (ii) the total

 amount of remuneration with respect to this Fund of the personnel of the AIF Manager broken down by senior

 management and other personnel of the AIF Manager whose actions have a material impact on the risk profile

 of the Fund; and

-- The most recent Fund IFRS NAV, Unit IFRS NAV and Fund INREV NAV and the most recent Unit Price.
+- the most recent Fund IFRS NAV, Unit IFRS NAV and Fund INREV NAV and the most recent Unit Price.

 The Investors have their own responsibility to meet their individual tax compliance requirements.
 The Management Company or the AIF Manager will as soon as reasonably possible furnish to the Investors all information they require or reasonably request in order to file tax returns and reports, or to meet their respective legal obligations in accordance with a relevant tax law or regulation in connection with their investment in the Fund.
 Such co-operation also includes the provision of information and assistance, which Investors may reasonably require to substantiate a tax position in any communication with a tax authority, including but not limited to any tax audit or any other administrative proceeding.
 The co-operation by the Management Company and the AIF Manager is limited to the information which can only be provided by the Fund.
-The Management Company will at the expense of the Investors timely, truly and correctly make such tax filings applications or elections as necessary for the Investors to obtain any exemption and/or exclusion associated with Dutch transfer tax (overdrachtsbelasting).
+The Management Company or the AIF Manager will at the expense of the Investors timely, truly and correctly make such tax filings applications or elections as necessary for the Investors to obtain any exemption and/or exclusion associated with Dutch transfer tax (overdrachtsbelasting).